Requiem for a Nun: Synopsis

-In Jefferson, Mississippi, Nancy Mannigoe, who was formerly employed as a nursemaid by Temple Drake Stevens (Mrs. Gowan Stevens), is found guilty of the murder of Temple's six-month-old daughter and sentenced to death.
+In Jefferson, Mississippi, Nancy Mannigoe, a black nursemaid, who was formerly employed by Temple Drake Stevens (Mrs. Gowan Stevens), is found guilty of the murder of Temple's six-month-old daughter and sentenced to death.
 Eight years earlier, as described in Sanctuary, Temple fell into the hands of a gang of violent bootleggers and was raped and imprisoned in a brothel through the drunken irresponsibility of her escort, Gowan Stevens.
 Afterwards, Gowan married Temple out of a sense of honor and responsibility, and they had two children.
 The Stevenses have resumed their place in the respectable, well-to-do society of the county, and appear to have a normal life, but their marriage is strained by Temple's past and the unspoken idea that on some level, she enjoyed or got some excitement from her brothel experience.
 Temple hired Nancy, a black drug addict and occasional prostitute, in order to have someone to talk to who understood her.

 Gowan's uncle Gavin Stevens, who is serving as Nancy's defense attorney, believes Temple is withholding information about her daughter's death, and confronts Temple outside the presence of her husband Gowan.
 Temple indicates that there were reasons why Nancy killed the baby, and that Nancy was neither mentally ill nor malicious, but avoids revealing any more information, instead going on an extended trip to California.

 Several months later, a week before Nancy's scheduled execution, Temple returns to Jefferson and contacts Gavin.
 After drugging her husband Gowan with a sleeping pill so he will not overhear the conversation, Temple confesses to Gavin that although Nancy did kill the baby, Temple herself also had a hand in the killing and wants to stop Nancy's execution.
 Gavin urges her to appeal directly to the Governor of Mississippi, although it may be too late to save Nancy.
 Unbeknownst to Temple or Gavin, Gowan has overheard the entire conversation.